1999AZZAR/gpt-advance-prompt-library/README.md

 ### Writers and Editors

-- **[Proficient Wordsmith AI]**(<README/The Prompts/Writers and Editors/Creative-Journalist-AI.md>) : Crafting Compelling and Informative Articles with Creative Ideas and Objective Analysis
+* #### [Proficient Wordsmith AI](<README/The Prompts/Writers and Editors/Creative-Journalist-AI.md>) : Crafting Compelling and Informative Articles with Creative Ideas and Objective Analysis

   Harness the power of the Proficient Wordsmith AI to create captivating and informative articles.
 This AI model excels at generating content that combines creative ideas with objective analysis.
 Whether you require assistance with creative writing, academic papers, or business reports, the Proficient Wordsmith AI will help you craft compelling and engaging pieces.

-- **[Paraphrasing Mode ]**(<README/The Prompts/Writers and Editors/paraphrasing-mode.md>): Your AI Paraphrasing Word Processor
+* #### [Paraphrasing Mode](<README/The Prompts/Writers and Editors/paraphrasing-mode.md>) : Your AI Paraphrasing Word Processor

   Meet Chat GPT, your AI word processor for perfect paraphrasing.
 Stay formal and clear as it refines your content's style.
 Activate it with 'paraphrasing mode.'
 Say '/stop' to return to regular chat.

-- **[Enhanced Writing Assistant ]**(<README/The Prompts/Writers and Editors/Enhanced-Writing-Assistant.md>): Your AI Text Enhancement Tool
+* #### [Enhanced Writing Assistant](<README/The Prompts/Writers and Editors/Enhanced-Writing-Assistant.md>) : Your AI Text Enhancement Tool

   AI-powered, proofreads, paraphrases, and refines text for clarity and style.
 Effortless writing transformation.

 ### [Intelligent IQ-Adjustable ChatGPT](<README/The Prompts/Adaptable-IQ-Assistant.md>) : Your AI Companion Tailored to Your Preferences